2026 APCCMPD Awards Call for Submissions

 A recipient of the national award will:

-• be a pulmonary, critical care or pulmonary critical care clinician, at the level of Assistant or Associate Professor (or equivalent), within 5-15 years of fellowship, who spends a majority of their time serving as a clinician-educator.
+- be a pulmonary, critical care or sleep clinician, at the level of Assistant or Associate Professor (or equivalent), within 6-15 years of fellowship, who spends most of their time serving as a clinician-educator.

 A recipient may not be: